 Creating an instance group connected to Yandex Object Storage

-One of the ways to handle stateful workloads is saving the application state to an Object Storage bucket independent of the instance group.
+One of the ways to handle stateful workloads is to store the application state in an Object Storage bucket independent of the instance group.

 To create an instance group that will automatically connect a common Object Storage bucket to each of its instances: